Maple Glazed Salmon with Mango Pineapple Salsa

 Instructions

-- Mix maple syrup, soy, garlic and ginger in a baking dish.
+- Mix maple syrup, soy, garlic, and ginger in a baking dish.
 Dip each side of the salmon fillets in the marinade, then let sit, skin side down, for about 20 minutes.

-- Remove from oven and spoon some of the syrupy marinade from the pan over salmon before serving.
+- Remove from oven and spoon some of the syrupy marinade from the pan over the salmon before serving.

 Notes